Saddam619/country-info-finder/README.md

 1. Clone or download the repository
 2. Open `index.html` directly in your web browser

 > **Note:** Some browsers restrict API calls from local files.
-In that case, use a local server (e.g., VS Code Live Server extension) or run with Node.js server.
+In that case, use a local server (e.g., VS Code Live Server extension) or run with a Node.js server.

 ---